-Creates a task that will complete when all of the supplied tasks have completed.
+Creates a task that will complete when all of the Task(TResult) objects in an array have completed.

 The type of the completed task.